solidjs/solid-docs-legacy/README.md

   <img width="100%" src="https://assets.solidjs.com/banner?project=Docs&type=core" alt="Solid Docs">
 </p>

+## For contributing new content, head to the [new docs project](https://github.com/solidjs/solid-docs-next)!

 # Solid Docs

 This is documentation for SolidJS v1.0.0 and associated Solid packages and projects.
 You can find more information about Solid and all its documentation at [https://solidjs.com/](https://solidjs.com/).